 Identity Guard offers less compatibility than Aura, but it also offers fewer features that may require compatibility.

 Identity Guard will work on a Safari browser on both macOS and iOS (we know because that’s how we accessed the service.)
-Even though Identity Guard doesn’t offer apps for Mac or mobile apps for iOS devices like iPhones and iPads, it can still be accessed on those devices.
+Even though Identity Guard doesn’t offer Mac or iOS apps, it can still be accessed on those devices.

 Since Aura offers antivirus protection and a VPN, it makes sense that it would have more compatibility.
 Identity Guard’s safe browsing features and password manager are available through a web browser and won’t be hindered by operating systems.